(As amended through October 15, 2025)

 Duties and responsibilities

-On behalf of the Board, the Committee has, among its duties and responsibilities:
+On behalf of the Board, the Committee has, among its duties and responsibilities the following:

 1. Review the annual audited financial statements with management and the independent auditor, including the Company’s disclosures under Management’s Discussion and Analysis of Financial Condition and Results of Operations, significant issues and judgments regarding accounting and auditing principles and practices, and the effect of regulatory and accounting initiatives on the Company’s financial statements, and recommend to the Board whether the financial statements should be included in the Form 10-K. The review of the annual audited financial statements also includes a review of any transactions as to which management obtained a letter pursuant to Public Company Accounting Oversight Board (PCAOB) Auditing Standard 6105.